 The mental health provider will ask about your medical history and your symptoms.
 You may be asked about your family’s history of mental health conditions.
 You may also have a physical exam.
 This can rule out other illness.
-Make sure to tell the mental health provider about any health problems you have and any medications you take.
+Make sure to tell the mental health provider about any health problems you have and any medicines you take.

 How is borderline personality disorder treated?

-Your health care provider will figure out your specific treatment for BFP based on the following:
+Your healthcare provider will figure out your specific treatment for BFP based on the following:

 - The extent of the problem

 - Your age, overall health, and medical history